njhoffman/debugger-256/README.md

 });
 // wrap each string section to be colorized in parenthesis,
-// followed by a list of the customColor tags assigned to the key 'color' createDebug.log("The response code returned was %200 - Received% in %50ms%", { color: 'resCode' }, { color: 'resTime' });
+// followed by a list of the customColor tags assigned to the key 'color' debug.log("The response code returned was %200 - Received% in %50ms%", { color: 'resCode' }, { color: 'resTime' });
 ```
 ![Example Output 64](https://raw.github.com/njhoffman/debugger-256/master/docs/debug6.jpg)